Queer Builds Mission Statement:

 Outfit Edits ✂️🤩: Bring a look you’re not quite sure about — I’ll suggest styling tweaks or easy adjustments to take it to its final form 🚀💥

 Enjoy a free 15-minute virtual consultation — a chance for us to meet, chat about what you're looking for, and explore how I can support you.
+We can discuss whether you’re interested in virtual or in person sessions then.

-• 1-hour Personal Styling Session – $55 (Regular price: $75)
+• 1-hour Personal Styling Session – $55

 Please inquire for day rate options.